scottprahl/laserbeamsize/README.rst

 |

-    **Do not use development github version.
+    **Do not use latest github code.
 It doesn't work.
 Use the last released version v1.9.4.**

 __________